California taxpayers affected by wildfires, floods, and mudslides receive more time to file, pay

 Taxpayers claiming the disaster loss should write the name of the disaster in red ink at the top of the tax return to alert FTB to expedite the refund.
 If taxpayers are e-filing, they should follow the software instructions to enter disaster information.

 Taxpayers impacted by other wildfires and hurricanes in 2017 may also qualify for tax relief.
-Additional information is available here.
+Visit disaster loss deduction for more information.

-Additional business tax relief for wildfire victims is available through the California Department of Tax and Fee Administration (more information is available here).
+Additional business tax relief for wildfire victims is available through the California Department of Tax and Fee Administration.